HouseAlwaysWin/LineSticker2TGBot/README.md

 Setting config up first:

-Open config.ini
+Open config.ini and setting your telegram bot apikey and botname up,
-and setting your telegram bot apikey and botname up, the option Webhook config is optional, if it's empty than It's will run by polling.
+the option Webhook config is optional, if it's empty than It's will run by polling.

-than run the script:
+Than run the script
 Install all package requirements:
 ```shell
 $ pip install -r requirements.txt